 Saint Lucy Day

-This feast day falls on December 13th.
 It celebrates the Martyr Saint Lucy who brought food to Christians who were hiding in catacombs to escape prosecution.
 She wore a wreath of candles to light the way and so her hands would be free to carry more food and drink.

 It now marks a feast day in Sweden and other Scandinavian countries where it’s dark for much of the day.
 And the celebration of light brings hope in that darkness and is part of a bigger longer Christmas/Solstice/Turning of the season celebration.